- Mirabegron oral tablet is only available as a brand-name drug. It doesn’t have a generic version. Brand name: Myrbetriq.

 Mirabegron is a prescription drug.
 It comes in the form of an extended-release tablet you take by mouth.

-This drug is only available as the brand-name drug Mybetriq.
+Mirabegron oral tablet is only available as the brand-name drug Myrbetriq.
 It’s not available as a generic drug.

 Why it’s used